unalakunal/extensionctl/README.md

 `config.json`:
 ```
 {
-    "dockerfile_paths": [], // if empty, all dockerfiles will be found across kaapana_path and appended into the list
+    "dockerfile_paths": [], // if empty or removed, all dockerfiles will be found across kaapana_path and appended into the list
     "dir_path": "/path/to/kaapana/templates_and_examples/examples/processing-pipelines/otsus-method", // root directory of the extension, doesn't necessarily have to be under kaapana_path
     "kaapana_path": "/path/to/kaapana", // root dir of Kaapana repo
-    "kaapana_build_version": "0.0.0-latest", // version of your Kaapana instance, can be found in the bottom bar on the Kaapana website, such as "kaapana-admin-chart: 0.2.2"
+    "kaapana_build_version": "0.0.0-latest", // version of your Kaapana instance, can be found in the bottom bar on the Kaapana platform, such as "kaapana-admin-chart: 0.2.2".
+If empty or removed, script will assume a platform is running on the machine and will try to fetch it from deployments
     "custom_registry_url": "docker.io/kaapana" // registry url including project Gitlab template: "registry.<gitlab-url>/<group-or-user>/<project>".
-Keep the default value unless there is a need to include a specific registry in the image tag
+Keep the default value unless there is a need to include a specific registry in the image tag.
+If empty or removed, script will assume a platform is running on the machine and will try to fetch it from deployments
-    "container_engine": "docker" // either docker or podman
+    "container_engine": "docker" // docker or podman
 }
 ```